marcinbiegun/n23.pl/_posts/2016-10-01-omnifocus-webdav-fastmail.md

 It's done via WebDAV protocol, which is available on all paid FastMail accounts.

-Here's a quick tutorial how to set it up.
+Here's a quick tutorial on how to set it up.

 ## Create safe FastMail app-password